dgraciac/mars-rover-kata-kotlin/README.md

     * 'F' means forward
     * 'R' means rotate right 90 degrees
     * 'L' means rotate left 90 degrees

+Example: "FRFLF"

+* Implement a function that takes a character array of commands and computes the final position and direction (N,W,S,E)

+* Example:
-* Example: "FRFLF"
+   * Input: "FRFLF"
+   * Output: "1 2 N"

-# Requirements
+# Note

-* Implement wrapping from one edge of the grid to another. (planets are spheres after all)
+* Top and bottom edges are connected as well left and right edges.